-The Event Subsystem uses the Identity Manager (DirXML[®]) to subscribe to eDirectory events, and provides them to Object Services.
+The Event Subsystem uses Identity Manager to subscribe to eDirectory events and provides them to Object Services.
 Objects of interest must be replicated on the core driver server.

-Platform Services
+2.2 Platform Services

 Platform Services enables a system to utilize the core driver functions.
 A platform can use Authentication Services for some or all users, and can use Identity Provisioning in maintaining some or all local user accounts and groups.
+For a complete account redirection solution, a platform can use the Name Service Switch and Platform Services Cache Daemon for some or all users.